HL7/US-Core-STU3/pages/_includes/us-core-practitionerrole-intro.md

 ##### Scope and Usage

-This profile sets minimum expectations for the [PractitionerRole]({{ site.data.fhir.path }}/practitionerrole.html) resource to record, search and fetch the practioner role for a practitioner.
+This profile sets minimum expectations for the [PractitionerRole]({{ site.data.fhir.path }}/practitionerrole.html) resource to record, search and fetch the practitioner role for a practitioner.
 It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the PractitionerRole resource when using this profile.
-The requirements for the US Core Practitioner were drawn from the Argonaut Provider Directory (http://www.fhir.org/guides/argonaut/pd//release1/index.html), [IHE Healthcare Provider Directory](http://ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_HPD.pdf) and the [ONC Provider Directory Workshop](https://confluence.oncprojectracking.org/display/PDW/Workshop+Documents).
+The requirements for the US Core Practitioner were drawn from the [Argonaut Provider Directory](http://www.fhir.org/guides/argonaut/pd//release1/index.html), [IHE Healthcare Provider Directory](http://ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_HPD.pdf) and the [ONC Provider Directory Workshop](https://confluence.oncprojectracking.org/display/PDW/Workshop+Documents).

 ##### Mandatory Data Elements and Terminology